Hey. Let me introduce to you the Beat plastic pollution project I believe deserves recognition.

 They came up with the amazing idea of organized clean up.
 Basically, you can join a cleanup event in your location and help get rid of and properly recycle plastic.
 Here you can learn more about cleanups and also about this app called Litterati.
 It’s simply an app tool to help you encourage others to collect plastic.

-If you are more of a leader than follower you can organize your own cleanup event and register it at this page and share it with people in your location with a map of where exactly will the clean up be.
+If you are more of a leader than a follower you can organize your own cleanup event and register it at this page and share it with people in your location with a map of where exactly will the clean up be?